 Affiliation Rules.
 For purposes of determining affiliation, the Program utilizes the affiliation standards set forth in the Small Business Administration (“SBA”) regulations at 13 CFR 121.301(f) (1/1/2019 ed.).
 Relevant details of those affiliation standards include the following:

-For a summary of all of the SBA’s affiliation rules, please see the SBA’s guide to its affiliation rules, which can be found here.
+For a summary of all of the SBA’s affiliation rules, please see the SBA’s guide to its affiliation rules.
 Potential borrowers should consult their advisors on the application of the SBA’s affiliation rules to their specific circumstances.
 It is important to note that unlike the Paycheck Protection Program, which exempted (i) businesses receiving financial assistance from SBICs, (ii) businesses in the restaurant and hospitality sector, and (iii) certain businesses operating as franchises, from the application of the affiliation rules for purposes of borrower eligibility determinations, the Program does not incorporate any such exemptions.2

 Application of Affiliation Rules to Determination of Facility Type and Maximum Loan Size.
 The affiliation rules also apply in determining which of the three Facilities an Eligible Borrower can access, as well as an Eligible Borrower’s maximum loan size.
 The terms of the Program provide that an Eligible Borrower may participate in only one of the Program’s three Facilities and the updated FAQs clarify that this restriction applies not only to a single Eligible Borrower, but also to an Eligible Borrower’s affiliates.
 If an affiliate of an Eligible Borrower has participated, or has a pending application to participate, in one of the Program’s Facilities, the Eligible Borrower is limited to participating in the same Facility as its affiliate.